Mako88/dxx-tracker/README.md

   2. `games.php` - A script to retrieve the list of games and display them
   3. `backend.php` - A script to check if the backend is actually running

-`client.php` is included as a test client when a Rebirth client is not available.
+`client.php` is included as a test client/host when a Rebirth executable is not available.

 To use this tracker, you can set the port at the top of `server.php` (default is 9999), then run `php server.php` from the command line.